pfeerick/rak_common_for_gateway/README.md

 You should also see the Gateway version + EUI and other information on starting the concentrator.
 I have examples of journalctl log at: https://forum.pine64.org/showthread.php?tid=13682&highlight=pinedio

-[ will edit more please check back ]
+[ will edit more soon please check back ]

-[/END EDITED FOR PINE64 HARDWARE]
+[/END EDIT PINE64 GATEWAY SETUP]
 ------------------------------------------------------------------

 ##	Supported platforms